San Borja District: Geography

-San Borja is bordered by the districts of San Luis and La Victoria on the north, Santiago de Surco on the east and south, Surquillo on the southwest and San Isidro on the west.
-The Rio Surco (Surco river) traverses the district in a north–south direction.
-This is not an actual river, it is a canal fed from the Rimac river and used to irrigate public parks.

 San Borja is approximately 150 m above sea level.
-The terrain is mostly flat, with a gentle downward east–west slope.
+Its terrain is mostly flat, with a gentle downward east–west slope.
+The Surco River traverses the district in a north–south direction.
+This is not an actual river, it is a canal fed from the Rímac River and used to irrigate public parks.

+Boundaries

+San Borja is bordered to the north by San Luis and La Victoria, to the east and south by Santiago de Surco, to the southwest by Surquillo and to the west by San Isidro.
+All of the aformentioned districts are part of the Cono Centro, an unofficial subdivision of the city.

 Climate

 San Borja has a climate typical of the Peruvian coastal area.
 The weather is mild, with warm summers and cool winters, and humid all year round.
 It never rains but during the months from June to October its streets dampen due to a fine drizzle, called "garúa" in Spanish.
 During this period, the sky is constantly overcast.

 Average temperatures in San Borja range between 18 and 22 C. The summer season lasts from December to April.
 During this time temperatures can reach highs of 28 to 30 C. Winter lasts from May to November with temperatures as low as 12 to 15 C.